dreji18/Fairness-in-AI/README.md

 - A Masked Language model, which is a Pretrained model on English language using a masked language modeling (MLM) objective.

 # Author
-This model is part of the Research topic "Bias and Fairness in AI" conducted by Deepak John Reji, Shaina Raza.
-If you use this work (code, model or dataset),
+This model is part of the Research topic "Bias and Fairness in AI" conducted by Deepak John Reji, Shaina Raza, Chen Ding If you use this work (code, model or dataset),

 Please star at:
 Bias & Fairness in AI, (2022), GitHub repository, https://github.com/dreji18/Fairness-in-AI